rukmanigopalan/adlsgen1togen2migrationsamples/src/Bi-directional/Wandisco Set up and Installation.md

  1. Log in to Fusion via a web browser.

-    Enter the address in the form of : http://<dnsname>:8081
+    Enter the address in the form of: http://<dnsname>:8081

    ![image](https://user-images.githubusercontent.com/62353482/80413692-b7dd0f80-8884-11ea-82d0-9925706b4522.png)